Runxin0503/Flappy-Bird/README.md

     - [Neuroevolution of Augmenting Topologies (NEAT) - Connor Shorten](https://youtu.be/b3D8jPmcw-g?si=cYXFsVGeuDNijyFI)
     - [Snake learns with NEUROEVOLUTION (implementing NEAT from scratch in C++) - Tech with Nikola](https://youtu.be/lAjcH-hCusg?si=KqwSVm_Ezv7lWrSt)
 - **Inspiration**: The "Neat AI does Flappy Birds using NEAT and a Genetic Algorithm" project also served as a source of inspiration for my work.
 [Watch it here](https://youtu.be/ihX3-WDua2I?si=c3H7H50OZySyGrbp).

-This project represents months of learning and experimentation, from building a custom neural network to implementing NEAT from scratch.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.